Philix27/rxedu_web/_books/logistics.md

 -Every time products are received from the manufacturer (usually at the central level)

--Each time the warehouse or clinic receives supplies
+- Each time the warehouse or clinic receives supplies

--When conducting a physical inventory
+- When conducting a physical inventory

--When investigating complaints.
+- When investigating complaints.

--When supplies are about to expire
+- When supplies are about to expire

--When supplies show signs of damage..
+- When supplies show signs of damage..

-##Please take note of This
+## Please take note of This

 : 🔐What to look for when conducting
 Visual Inspection:-